-On the topic of Alpe D’Huez an honourable mention goes to the Sarenne, the sister slope of Le Tunnel, which is a huge 16km black run and the longest in Europe.
+On the topic of Alpe d’Huez, an honourable mention goes to the Sarenne, the sister slope of Le Tunnel, which is a huge 16km black run and the longest in Europe.
 Make sure you warm up though as this one is a real thigh burner.

-Delirium Dive – Sushine Village, Canada
+Delirium Dive – Sunshine Village, Canada

-For a truly epic experience Delirium Dive in Sunshine Village, is one to add to the bucket list.
+For a truly epic experience, Delirium Dive in Sunshine Village is one to add to the bucket list.
 Accessed via the Great Divide chairlift this double black diamond ski area offers adventurers a taste of backcountry skiing with the safety of staying in resort.

-This huge freeride area is regularly monitored by ski patrol who check the snow pack and set of controlled avalanches to keep riders safe, however to enter you must either have your own avalanche beacon and gear or be with a ski instructor to enter.
+This huge freeride area is regularly monitored by ski patrol who check the snowpack and set of controlled avalanches to keep riders safe, however, to enter you must either have your own avalanche beacon and gear or be with a ski instructor to enter.

-After a short hike from the chairlift you pass through an exit gate and the sheer size of the Dive is revealed, a large bowl with steep 50-degree slopes provides access to challenging couloirs and deep powder fields.
+After a short hike from the chairlift, you pass through an exit gate and the sheer size of the Dive is revealed, a large bowl with steep 50-degree slopes provides access to challenging couloirs and deep powder fields.
 You can test your nerve and drop off the top cliffs and cornices into the bowl or take the stairs to hike along the ridge to ski the freshest snow.

 Grand Couloir – Courchevel, France

 A well-known run in Courchevel, which although unpisted is patrolled and avalanche protected giving skiers the ability to attempt this stunning couloir with a certain peace of mind.
-Although this wide-open run can provide unbelievable powder turns on a good day, its easy access and popularity leaves it tracked out and challenging.
+Although this wide-open run can provide unbelievable powder turns on a good day, its easy access and popularity leave it tracked out and challenging.